How to use FMLA leave for chronic illness

 If a trigger is absolutely unavoidable, consider pre-medicating.
 If you’re undiagnosed and suspect MCAS, pursue blood and urine testing ASAP – don’t ignore it!

 *Unless you’re allergic to Benadryl.
 Or the doctor says you shouldn’t.
 I am not a doctor.
-Please talk to your doctor.
+Please talk to your doctor about any medication changes.

 Like most people, I thought Benadryl was just for rashes and sinuses, until I started using it like duct tape for mast cell disease.
 Dye-free, of course.